Slow Cooker Chicken Tikka Masala

 - Chopped parsley or cilantro, for topping

 Place chicken, onion, garlic, ginger, tomato puree, yogurt, olive oil, garam masala, tumeric powder, cumin, paprika, salt, cinnamon, ground black pepper, and cayenne pepper in a large bowl.
 With a spatula, stir to combine everything and make sure the chicken is coated well.

-- When done, in a medium bowl, whisk together heavy cream and corn starch, then pour the mixture into the crockpot and gently stir.
+When done, in a medium bowl, whisk together heavy cream and corn starch, then pour the mixture into the crockpot and gently stir.
 Let cook an additional 20 minutes to thicken up.
 Squeeze half a lemon over the mixture then stir to incorporate.

 Serve hot over a bed of white (or brown) rice.

 Store leftovers in an airtight container in the fridge for up to 5 days.

 Posted on October 19, 2012